caddyserver/website/src/docs/markdown/api.md

 **Default address: `localhost:2019`**

+The default address can be changed by setting the `CADDY_ADMIN` environment variable.
+Some installation methods may set this to something different.
+The address in the Caddy config always takes precedence over the default.

 <aside class="tip">
 	If you are running untrusted code on your server (yikes 😬), make sure you protect your admin endpoint by isolating processes, patching vulnerable programs, and configuring the endpoint to bind to a permissioned unix socket instead.
 </aside>